Alvor1991/PP5-Sports-Sole/TESTING.md

 ### 24. Wishlist/Favorites Feature

-* AC1: Given I am viewing a product, I can click a button to add it to my wishlist (receiving a toast success message), or if the item is already in my wishlist, I will receive a toast message indicating this.
+* AC1: Given I am viewing a product, I can click a button to add it to my wishlist.
 * AC2: When I access my profile, I can view all my wishlist items in a dedicated section.
 * AC3: Given I am viewing my wishlist in my profile, I can remove items using a button beneath each product.